 - Tzit Tzit For the Believer In Christ?

+If you or someone you know is in the HRM or a related Law-keeping sect and are questioning what you believe, a clear presentation of the Gospel can be found HERE.
 For more resources regarding the Hebrew Roots/Messianic movements see the Post Index and the Articles Page.
 General study helps, discernment, and apologetics sites can be found HERE.
 Good, foundational studies with a special emphasis on Old Covenant/New Covenant Truths can be found HERE.
-Be sure to check out the Testimonies Page, as well.
+Be sure to check out the other testimonies on the Testimonies Page, as well.
 Make use of the tabs with drop-down menus found at the top of this site – there’s tons of info there, and it’s very navigable.
+May God guide and bless you as you seek His Truth.

 Filed under: Discernment, Gemetria, Grace and Law, Hebraic Roots, Hebrew Roots Movement, Kabbalah, Religion, Torah | Tagged: Christianity, Discernment, Gemetria, Grace and Law, Hebraic Roots, Hebrew Roots Movement, Kabbalah, Religion, Sacred Name Movement, Torah |